 Dogwood

 Dogwoods offer interest throughout the year.
-They provide more cover in spring and summer, when they have attractive foliage (and flowers) but come into their own in winter, when their colourful, glowing stems are revealed.
-Good for creating a natural boundary.
+They provide more cover in spring and summer, when they have attractive foliage (and flowers), but they come into their own in winter, when their colourful, glowing stems are revealed.
+They are good for creating a natural boundary.

 Cornus alba 'Sibirica'